Artboomy/japanese-vocabulary-extractor/README.md

 If you run into errors, look into the mokuro repository linked at the bottom.
 There might be some issues with python version compatibility.

+Also important: This script is not perfect.
+The text recognition can make mistakes and some of the extracted vocab can be wrong.
+If this proves to be a big issue I will look for a different method to parse vocabulary from the text.

 # TODO

 * Upload to PyPi and make usage much easier and simpler